zackp30/mcadmin/1-3-java-installation.md

 OpenJDK is the open source implementation of Java.

-1. Download the program: (all builds are from <https://github.com/alexkasko/openjdk-unofficial-builds#openjdk-unofficial-installers-for-windows-linux-and-mac-os-x> (thanks to him!))
+1. Download the program (don't do this if using method 2, as described below): (all builds are from <https://github.com/alexkasko/openjdk-unofficial-builds#openjdk-unofficial-installers-for-windows-linux-and-mac-os-x> (thanks to him!))
   - Windows 32bit <https://bitbucket.org/alexkasko/openjdk-unofficial-builds/downloads/openjdk-1.7.0-u60-unofficial-windows-i586-installer.zip>
     - 32bit OpenJDK should work on both 32bit and 64bit, however, you cannot allocate more than 1GB of RAM to the MC instance if you use 32bit.
   - Windows 64bit <https://bitbucket.org/alexkasko/openjdk-unofficial-builds/downloads/openjdk-1.7.0-u60-unofficial-windows-amd64-installer.zip>